 Services provided include research PET/CT and PET/MR scans in humans under IRB-approved clinical research protocols and shipments to PIs of cyclotron-produced radionuclides and cGMP radiopharmaceuticals for human use.
 (Clinically-indicated PET/CT scans are done by the Nuclear Medicine Section / Radiology Dept, CC.)

-PET is component of the translational and clinical research programs of PIs in many ICs.
+PET is a component of the translational and clinical research programs of PIs in many ICs.
 It is used to study normal physiology, disease pathophysiology and diagnosis, drug mechanisms, and the effects of novel treatments.
 Scans are done in patients with neuropsychiatric disease, cardiovascular disease, inflammation, infection, neuroendocrine disorders, and cancer.
 A core PET facility in the IRP allows PIs to leverage their clinical research resources and patient base, and the CC’s in- and out-patient facilities, adding an important dimension to their research.
 All PET activities and services support intramural research.